-Macy Kwan is an Accredited Practising Dietitian (APD) and founder of the Soul Fruitful.
-She is passionate to support individuals to achieve their health goals by providing high-quality health and nutrition counselling.
+Macy Kwan is an Accredited Practising Dietitian (APD), a Credentialed Eating Disorder Clinician and the founder of Soul Fruitful.
+She is passionate about supporting individuals to achieve their health goals by providing high-quality health and nutrition counselling.

-In the recent years, Macy has developed interests in treating eating disorders/ disordered eating and anxiety towards body image.
+In recent years, Macy has developed interests in treating eating disorders, disordered eating, yoyo-dieting and body dysmorphia.
 Macy practices holistically by caring for your overall well-being including your physical health, relationship with food, body image, lifestyle, and food preferences to design a care plan that you feel confident to implement.
 Macy provides nutrition advice based on scientific evidence, which helps you to distinguish the massive health info flowing on the internet and to clear your questions about nutrition.

 Bachelor of Science (Nutrition and Metabolism) (USYD), Master of Nutrition and Dietetics (USYD)